pdohara/gitinit/contents/pages/getting-started.md

   A couple of things to note.
 The `[master  7576855]` tells you that the commit was added to the master branch (more on branches later) and the commit has an ID of 7576855.
 The ID will become important when we start [SharingWithOthers](/pages/sharing-with-others.html).
 Note that the commit records all the changes, in this case both files.
 Also note that though Git allows for adding binary files (like ffoyle.jpg) it will not track differences in binary files.

-  Now that we have a start our man fred decides to add his son to the directory.
+  Now that we have a start our man Fred decides to add his son to the directory.
 After adding his son's name to the directory Fred copies a picture also.
 Then if you run git status you will see something like this:

 	# On branch master
 	# Changes not staged for commit: